marcobevilacqua94/javacleanup/README.md

 use it like this

-java -jar JavaTest.jar localhost Administrator password 10000 500 300
+java -jar JavaTest.jar localhost Administrator password 10000 500 300 true

 localhost is the couchbase host